The Jamneshan-Tao conjecture for finite abelian groups of bounded rank: Background on nilspaces

-\begin{remark} As explained in \cite[Remark 2.9.19]{Cand:Notes2}, any toral nilspace $\ns$ is isomorphic (as a compact nilspace) to a filtered nilmanifold $(G/\Gamma,G_\bullet)$ (equipped with the associated Host--Kra cubes) where we may assume that each Lie group $G_i$ in $G_\bullet$ is connected and simply-connected.
-We also assume that any nilmanifold is equipped with an arbitrary smooth Riemannian metric.
-Note that any two smooth Riemannian metrics in a compact nilmanifold are equivalent. \end{remark} If an abelian group $G$ is equipped with the filtration $G_\bullet$ where $G_i=G$ for $i\le k$ and $G_{i}=\{\id\}$ for $i>k$, then we denote the associated nilspace (called a \emph{degree-$k$ abelian group}) by $\mc{D}_k(G)$.
+\begin{remark} As explained in \cite[Remark 2.9.19]{Cand:Notes2}, any toral nilspace $\ns$ is isomorphic (as a compact nilspace) to a filtered nilmanifold $(G/\Gamma,G_\bullet)$ (equipped with the associated Host--Kra cubes) where we may assume that each Lie group $G_i$ in $G_\bullet$ is connected and simply-connected. \end{remark} \begin{defn} Given an abelian group $G$, we denote by $\mc{D}_k(G)$ the $k$-step group nilspace associated with the filtration $G_\bullet$ where $G_i=G$ for $i\le k$ and $G_{i}=\{\id\}$ for $i>k$.
+We call this nilspace a \emph{degree-$k$ abelian group}. \end{defn}

 Let us recall what are the morphisms in the category of nilspaces.